cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.

-The protocol as specified in this document does not target the following goals.
+The protocol as specified in this document does not target the following goals:

 * Post quantum security.
 FROST requires the hardness of the Discrete Logarithm Problem.
 * Robustness.
 In the case of failure, FROST requires aborting the protocol.